anilzen/hyperboloid.al/content/authors/jaramillo/_index.md

 ---
 # Display name
-title: Justin Ripley
-first_name: Justin
-last_name: Ripley
+title: José Luis Jaramillo
-weight: 40
+weight: 25

 # Username (this should match the folder name)
 authors:
-- ripley
+- jaramillo

-role: Postdoc
 highlight_name: true

 # Is this the primary user of the site?